offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | `{h}#00f n2` | a3 | ¶1 | b1 | a1 | n1 | `{h}#b00 a2` |
 | `{h}#00b n1` | a2 | n2 | a3 | ¶1 | b1 | `{h}#800 a1` |

-The phenomenon of consistent ordering between first and last columns of the matrix is essentially the first-last property: For each symbol in the sequence, the order of that symbol's instances in the first column of the matrix matches that of the last column in the matrix.
-This phenomenon happens due to the lexicographic sorting.
+The phenomenon of consistent ordering of a symbol's instances is the first-last property and it's a result of the lexicographic sorting that happens.
 In the example matrix above, isolating the matrix to those rows with "a" in the first column shows that the second column is also lexicographically sorted.

 |              |  ▼ |    |    |    |    |    |
 |--------------|----|----|----|----|----|----|